Witiko/doctoral-thesis/main.md

 To interpret the diversity of the systems, we developed two measures of their strengths and weaknesses that showed… [@novotny2021ensembling, Figure 8]

+📖{math query}

-1. how capable the systems were at mathematical and text queries and
+1. how capable the systems were at text and math queries and
 2. how capable the systems were at long and short queries.

  /figures/strengths-and-weaknesses.tex